 I talk to a lot of community foundation leaders, and if there is a trend I see, it’s toward more focus on leadership in their geographic communities.
 It’s about more of an effort to inform and influence donors, and to connect them to opportunities for local impact, not less.
 The growth in interest in CFLeads, from 25 foundations providing support in 2009 to 78 in 2016, according to Ellwood, also suggests that Carson’s vision of community foundations may, in fact, be more anomaly than harbinger.

-Read the full article about the role of community foundations by Phil Buchanan at cep.org.
+Read the full article about the role of community foundations by Phil Buchanan at The Center for Effective Philanthropy.

 Looking for a way to get involved?